faridken/AP-CNFET-based-ML/README.md

 `cd AP-CNFET_based_ML/src`

-3. Make sure you have downloaded the files to a dicrectory where you can envoke spectre simulator in Cadence
+3. Make sure you have downloaded the files to a directory where you can envoke spectre simulator in Cadence